elinck/elinck_CV/elinck_CV.md

 - Scripts publicly available on GitHub (http://github.com/elinck)
 - Sequence data publicly available on GenBank / Dryad

+## Society Membership
+The Society for the Study of Evolution, The American Society of Naturalists, The Society of Systematic Biologists, The American Ornithological Society

 ## Graduate Committee
 J. Klicka; J. Hille Ris Lambers; R. Olmstead; L. Hauser